23 Oct 2025

 • Disorganised (Anxious-Avoidant or Fearful-Avoidant) attachment

-In secure families, where parents are emotionally available and responsive, children learn that closeness is safe.
-They develop secure attachment, characterised by confidence, emotional regulation, and comfort with intimacy.
-When care is inconsistent — sometimes warm, sometimes withdrawn — children may develop anxious attachment, marked by hypervigilance, fear of abandonment, and a constant need for reassurance.
+In secure families, where parents are emotionally available and responsive, children often learn that closeness is safe.
+They are more likely to develop secure attachment, characterised by confidence, emotional regulation, and comfort with intimacy.
+At the same time, new meta-analyses suggest these links are not deterministic5: attachment patterns are shaped by multiple factors, and childhood experiences may not fully predict adult attachment styles.

 Diagram showing 4 main attachment styles, mapped along two dimensions: model of self and model of others.
 Source: Simple Psychology